-We will use friendship data from one school comprising 71 students.
+We will use friendship data from one school comprising 71 students divided into six grades (with 15, 13, 16, 10, 13 and 4 students in grades 7 through 12, respectively).
 The ties are directional since it is possible person A could name B as a friend without B nominating A. The limit on nominations means that the data are not complete, but we will assume for convenience that a lack of nomination in these data means that there is no friendship.

-Table 6 shows the contact and non-contact matrices for the example.
-We begin by fitting a CLL and an ERGM with main effects only and the ULL that corresponds to each.
-A quick glance at the table makes it clear that there is a strong preference for students of all grades to nominate friends in their own grade; we thus also run the CLL and ERGM models for main effects with uniform homophily.
+Figure 2 provides a graph of the data, while Table 3 shows the corresponding contact and non-contact matrices.
+We begin by fitting a CLL and an ERG model with main effects only and the ULL that corresponds to each.
+A quick glance at Figure 2 makes it clear that there is a strong preference for students of all grades to nominate friends in their own grade; we thus also run the CLL and ERG models for main effects with uniform homophily.
 In each case, a first-level constraint was used, and both were fit using the glm macro in R (Ihaka and Gentleman 1996).

-The parameter estimates for the marginal effects models are shown in Table 7.
-These allow for a comparison of the CLL and ERGM to their respective ULL parameterizations.
-In the case of the ERGM, the ULL parameter values in the first column of Table 7 are those that fit the $t{ab+}$ cells exactly; there are no corresponding parameters on the ERGM side because these values are conditioned on.
-Note that all 25 (=[a-1]\[b-1]) of the AB interaction terms in the ULL list are very close to 0; they are modeling the log of the odds ratios in the non-tie matrix, and those odds ratios are all very close to 1 for the reason described in the previous section (see Eq.
-[24]).
-The ULL parameters in the fourth column (those that represent the patterns in the Y = 1 layer) have values equal to the ERGM parameters.
+The parameter estimates for the marginal effects models are shown in Table 4.
+These allow for a comparison of the CLL and ERG model to their respective ULL parameterizations.
+In the case of the ERG model, the ULL parameter values in the first column of Table 4 are those that fit the t{ab+} cells exactly; there are no corresponding parameters on the ERG model side because these values are conditioned on.
+Note that all 25 (=[a-1][b-1]) of the AB interaction terms in the ULL list are very close to 0 and are described by summary statistics rather than enumerated; they are modeling the log of the ratio of odds ratios between the tie and non-tie matrix, and those ratios are all very close to 1 for the reason explained in the previous section (see Eq.
+[21]).
+The ULL parameters in the second column (those that represent the patterns in the Y = 1 layer) have values equal to the ERG model parameters.

 For the CLL marginal effects model, the corresponding ULL model does not have any [AB] interaction parameters.
 There are exactly twice as many parameters in the ULL parameterization as in the CLL model, since the ULL model is fitting both layers; the first column of the ULL values fits the appropriate independence model in the non-tie layer, while the second column then fits independence in the tie layer.
-With the firstlevel parameterization, each CLL parameter equals the sum of the two parameters in the ULL in the same row in Table 7.
+With the first-level parameterization, each CLL parameter equals the sum of the two parameters in the ULL in the same row in Table 4.